rynecarbone/power_ranker/power_ranker/docs/PublishingWebsite.md

 a place to host the content.
 Below is an example of how to create a personal GitHub Pages site where you can host your rankings.

-# Make a Personal GitHub Pages site
+## Make a Personal GitHub Pages Site
-Please refer to GitHub Pages documentation for further details: https://pages.github.com
+Please refer to [GitHub Pages documentation](https://pages.github.com) for further details

 ### Create a repository
-- On your GitHub, create a repository called 'username.github.io' where 'username' is your actual username on GitHub
+- Log into your GitHub, create a repository called 'username.github.io' where 'username' is your actual username on GitHub
+- If you don't have a GitHub account, [create one](https://github.com/join?source=header-home)

 ### Clone the repository
 - If using terminal, cd to folder where you wish to put the project